emartech/homebrew-cask/README.md

 ### Creating a new cask

-Copy the template from the root directory to the Casks folder:
+Copy the template from the example folder to the Casks folder:

 ```
 $ cp template.rb Casks/your-cask-name.rb